1538. City’s Founding.

 2012.
 Bogota Integrated Mass Transit System (SITP)

-Gradual introduction of the SITP, which strengthens the public transport system's multimodal nature.
+The gradual introduction of the SITP, which strengthens the public transport system's multimodal nature

 Banco de la República